-But maybe you're like most parents and assume that Tummy Time is just about neck strength.
+But maybe you're like most parents and assume that Tummy Time is solely about lifting that head high to gain neck strength.

-Because I'm a huge child development nerd, I love sharing with parents a glimpse of what's really going on with their babies in Tummy Time...and parents love it, too!
+Because I'm a huge child development nerd (and pediatric Occupational Therapist), I love sharing with parents a glimpse of what's really going on with their babies in Tummy Time...and parents love it, too!
 It's like uncovering a whole secret world of skills your baby has that you otherwise would have missed.

 Understanding your baby's milestones in Tummy Time can help you more confidently and creatively play in ways that match your little nugget's unfolding abilities.
 It can also give you a nice idea if your baby is on track with other milestones - like rolling and crawling (learn more subtle baby milestones that can tell you if your kiddo's on track).

 IMPORTANT: The ages listed are general averages.
 Your baby may achieve these Tummy Time milestones a month or two ahead or behind the ages listed here and that is OKAY.
 Look for a trend of progress and discuss any specific developmental concerns with your child's doctor.
-Parents of preemies can also adjust age to account for baby's early arrival (subtract the weeks your baby was early from their current age, i.e. a 16 week old baby who was born 6 weeks early would be expected to be on track with a 10 week old).
+Parents of preemies can also adjust age to account for baby's early arrival.

 The First 2 Weeks: Newborn Tummy Time